ironhack-labs/lab-canvas-race-car/README.md

    <h2>Learning Goals</h2>
   </summary>

-  This exercise is designed to allow you practice and apply the concepts and techniques taught in class.
+  This exercise allows you to practice and apply the concepts and techniques taught in class.

   Upon completion of this exercise, you will be able to:

-  - Use Canvas API to create a simple 2d game,
+  - Use Canvas API to create a simple 2d game.
   - Implement game logic and UI using HTML, CSS, and JavaScript, including start, game, and end game screens.
-  - Draw shapes using Canvas API methods,
+  - Draw shapes using Canvas API methods.
-  - Change the style and color of the Canvas shapes,
+  - Change the style and color of the Canvas shapes.
-  - Create animations in Canvas, using a game loop that continuously updates the screen.
+  - Create animations in Canvas using a game loop that continuously updates the screen.
-  - Load and display images of different formats on canvas,
+  - Load and display images of different formats on canvas.
-  - Display text on canvas,
+  - Display text on canvas.
-  - Handle user input and events to control game elements,
+  - Handle user input and events to control game elements.
   - Create and display randomly generated obstacles to add complexity to the game.

   <br>